-Research a movie or individual scenes from a film that you think that your students would be interested in.
-Many full movies can be found online on sites such as YouTube or Dailymotion.
+First, research a movie or individual scenes from a film that you think that your students would be interested in.
+Many full movies can be found on YouTube or Netflix.
 Find one that is an appropriate length for your lesson.
-Try to choose scenes that have a lot of speaking involved.
+Also, try to choose scenes that have a lot of speaking involved.

-Once you have decided on the movie and selected the scenes, watch the material and type out all of the dialog that is said by all of the characters.
+Once you have decided on the movie and selected the scenes, watch the material and type out all of the dialog that is said.
 If you want to cut down on the typing, you could focus on just the lines of dialog that one character says.

 Prepare the lines of dialog in a Word doc.
 Put them in a table so it is easy to divide all of the lines separately.

 Print out the document and cut all of the lines of dialog out so that they are on small slips of paper.
 Shuffle the slips so that they are in a completely random order.